Loebl-Komlos-Sos Conjecture: dense case: Abstract

 \section{Abstract}

-We prove a version of the Loebl-Koml\'os-S\'os Conjecture for dense graphs.
-For any $q>0$ there exists a number $n_0\in \mathbb{N}$ such that for any $n>n_0$ and $k>qn$ the following holds: if $G$ be a graph of order $n$ with at least $n/2$ vertices of degree at least $k$, then any tree of order $k+1$ is a subgraph of~$G$.
+We prove a version of the Loebl--Koml\'os--S\'os Conjecture for dense graphs.
+For each $q>0$ there exists a number $n_0\in \mathbb{N}$ such that for each $n>n_0$ and $k>qn$ the following holds: if $G$ is a graph of order $n$ with at least $\tfrac n2$ vertices of degree at least $k$, then each tree of order $k+1$ is a subgraph of~$G$.